0ct0b3r92/fivem-militaryrp/README.md

 6. Make any changes to the .cfg that is wished.

-7. Run the "military.sql" file on your MySQL Server (Repeat the Query until it shows 53 Warnings twice.).
+7. Run the "military.sql" file on your MySQL Server (Repeat the Query until it shows the same amount of warnings twice.).

 8. Profit!